Progressive Discipline: Everything You Need to Know

-- The primary concern here is the potential for litigation if this occurs
+- The primary concern here is the potential for litigation if this occurs.

-- Time consuming exercise for smaller organizations
+- Time consuming exercise for smaller organizations.

 If you need help understanding progressive discipline, you can post your legal need on UpCounsel’s marketplace.
-UpCounsel accepts on the top 5 percent to its site.
+UpCounsel accepts only the top 5 percent to its site.
 Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.